Strange Adventures: In other media

-In October 2019, WarnerMedia announced that Greg Berlanti, the producer of The CW's Arrowverse, would be producing a new "super hero anthology" under the title Strange Adventures for the streaming service HBO Max.
+In 2019, WarnerMedia and Greg Berlanti, the producer of The CW's Arrowverse, wanted to produce a "super hero anthology" series under the title Strange Adventures for the streaming service HBO Max.
 The series had reportedly been in development previously for the DC Universe streaming service.
-In August 2022, Kevin Smith, who was writing the script with Eric Carrasco, stated that the series had been cancelled.
+In August 2022, Kevin Smith, who was writing the script with Eric Carrasco, said that the series was cancelled.